Are Dental Implants Covered Under Medicaid?

 Patients who can demonstrate that they have a significant and documented medical need for dental implants may be approved for these procedures.
 This will generally require detailed paperwork completed by your physician or dentist, including a letter that explains why dental implants are the only feasible method for correcting your dental condition.

 Your doctor or dentist will also need to provide dental X-rays and a comprehensive treatment plan to your Medicaid provider.
 In most cases, however, your application for dental implants will still be denied by Medicaid.

 Medicaid recipients who are under the age of 21 may also be eligible to have a portion of the cost of their dental implants paid for through this federal program.
 Children, teens and young adults who receive Medicaid are entitled to receive Early and Periodic Screening, Diagnostic and Treatment (EPSDT) through the program.

-If dental implants are required, Medicaid will generally pay for the treatments and procedures performed under EPSDT.
+Medicaid covers dental implants and will generally pay for the treatments and procedures performed under EPSDT, if dental implants are required.
+Medicare will give free dental implants for low income families under the age of 21.
 Patients over 21, however, are not eligible for EPSDT coverage.

 Procedures Not Covered by Medicaid